balena-io-modules/resin-device-sdk/README.md

 ## resin supervisor SDK

 This is a [resin-supervisor](https://docs.resin.io/runtime/supervisor-api) SDK implemented with [HAXE](https://haxe.org/).
-It currently compiles to 'nodejs' & 'python 3' and works on a resin device where the correct environment variables are present.
+It currently compiles to `nodejs` & `python 3` and works on a resin device where the correct environment variables are present.

 Example usage: